September Audio Meditation

-For those who prefer a visual experience with their meditation, here’s the YouTube version…
+For those of you who prefer a meditation with images, here’s our YouTube version of this meditation:

 Meditations, experiments, books and guided meditations to assist with nourishing spirituality, healing childhood wounds, and living more consciously.